 God himself reassures his people.
 Did you ever notice that a lot of the times when God or one of his messengers appear to someone one of the things he does is encourage them to be strong?

 God recognized that fear was now an intricate part of his created beings.
 Because of that, he takes the time to remind us that he will not leave us alone.
-We don’t have to do anything on our own.
+God wants us to ponder the thought: “What would you do if you weren’t afraid?”
+He wants us to live life to the fullest because we don’t have to do anything on our own.
 We can call on him for help.